VivekArora1107/Data-Analysis/README.md

 ### How to Use
 1. Click the **Interactive Link** below each dashboard to view it live on Tableau Public.
-2. Download related files (if provided) from the repository to explore the
+2. Download related files from the repository to explore more.